 LEAP to Universidad de los Andes, Bogotá

 Universidad de los Andes (Uniandes) was founded in 1948.
 It was the first private higher education institution in Colombia that was non-denominational and independent from social or economic power groups.
-Uniandes is ABET-accredited in all of its engineering programs and it is the top-1 institution in the country.
+Uniandes is ABET-accredited in most of its engineering programs and it is the top-1 institution in the country.
 In addition, this is the first institution in the country to offer state-of-the art dorms at affordable prices.
 Bogotá, the capital city, was founded in 1538 and provides a wide range of entertainment that includes around 50 museums, fine dining, lively nightlife, and nearby nature reserves.
 It is the geographic, administrative, political, and industrial center of the country.
 With a population of more than nine million, Bogotá is one of the largest cities in South America.

 LEAP to UPV (Universitat Politècnica de València), Valencia